algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 ## e.
 Alternate Solutions

 We can see this problem from a different perspective and propose a different approach to solving it.
-One of the point that we can discuss and why use Lora instead of Wifi.
+One of the point that we can discuss and why use Lora instead of Wifi. <br>
+With a 4G card and an internet connection dedicated to the device we can think that is the good solution for this problem but it's not.
+One of the reason that we can't use Wifi it's because a large part of the market of SignAll are bank and insurance.
+Use a wifi network in these type of shops increase the risk of hacks and data leaks.
 # 4. Further Considerations
 ## a.
 Impact on other teams

-How will this increase the work of other people?
+ **SignAl** technicians cannot at the moment, identify if a sign is broken or not without visiting the site.
+So with our product we can save a lot of time for technicians.

 ## b.
-Third-party services and platforms considerations
+Third-party services

 Is it really worth it compared to building the service in-house?
 What are some of the security and privacy concerns associated with the services/platforms?